khnfarha1987/Weather-Dashboard-Server-APIs-Project/README.md

  * JavaScript
  * OpenWeather API (server-side API).

-# Images Links of this Project:
+# Image Links of this Project:

 * when a user open page then showing heading Weather Dashboard:
 ![alt](./images/img-1.png)